The Effects of Mental Accounting on Project Performance

 Project managers are responsible for setting and then revising projects' goals.
 As uncertainty related to project performance is resolved, a project manager is tasked with comparing ongoing costs, and potentially achieved scope, to a baseline plan.
 We question whether project managers can rationally anticipate and track this revision process.

-In practice, projects often fail to meet their goals.
-Typically, projects cost more than budgeted, take longer than planned, and are subject to scope changes.
-We consider the implications of behavioral tendencies, both at launch and at the revision points, on decisions made and on overall project performance.
+In practice, projects often fail to meet their goals and are subject to changes in scope, cost, and scheduled time.
+We consider the implications of behavioral tendencies and the revision strategy on decisions made and on overall project performance.

 We show that mental accounting results in insufficient adjustments of project scope and cost during revisions, and prevents abandoning projects even when doing so is optimal.
-In addition, narrow framing discourages launching projects.
-Ultimately, mental accounting and narrow framing decrease projects' net benefits.
+Ultimately, mental accounting and narrow framing decrease projects' actual profits.

 We offer practical prescriptions for mitigating harmful effects of loss aversion, reference-point updating, and narrow framing.
-Beyond training, hiring less loss averse project managers, and practicing scenario planning, we show that using a "cost-based revision" approach helps maintain the reference points constant and equal to the budgeted cost and initial scope, and induces overall better decisions.
+Beyond training, hiring less loss averse project managers, and practicing scenario planning, we show that reviewing a project using a cost milestone instead of a scope milestone helps maintain the reference cost equal to the budgeted cost, thereby inducing overall better decisions.

 Keywords: project management, behavioral operations, mental accounting, planning fallacy, earned value analysis